heroku/hatchet/README.md

     cmd.run("rake test")

 But since cmd.run doesn't return the exit status now, that wouldn't be so useful (also there is a default timeout to all commands).
+If you want you can configure the timeout by passing in a second parameter

+    cmd.run("rake test", 180.seconds)

 ## Testing A Different Buildpack